Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 - Changes in respiratory rate due to residual stress

-- Micro-awakenings due to delayed digestion
+- Micro-awakenings due to late digestion

 Pillow: The designer of nighttime experiences